This feature is available in Ultimate edition only.

 Task Name (required) - a unique name for the Task.
 The name can be up to 256 characters long, and should be a clear and concise identifier.

 Description (optional) - The description can be as long as necessary to fully describe the purpose of the Task.

-Complete the required fields and select Create.
+Complete the required fields and select Save.
 After a few seconds the screen will refresh and your new Task will appear in editing mode.

 Determine and implement a suitable best practice naming convention for your Tasks.
 Once you have a few hundred, things can get messy if you don't think ahead!